abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Vehicle Lights.md

 Figure 1.
 Car lights output schematic.

 This buildable schematic is the car lights output in its entirety.
-First the big block is an Arduino Atmega 2560 which was chosen to do the string to float conversions and output them to the multiplexer, the Arduino Atmega was chosen because it had a sufficient number of pins and is compatible will C language.
-This allows the arduino atmega to be able to convert strings to floating point values succssefully using C langauage.
+First, the big block is an Arduino Atmega 2560 which was chosen to do the string to float conversions and output them to the multiplexer, the Arduino Atmega was chosen because it had a sufficient number of pins and is compatible will C language.
+This allows the Arduino Atmega to be able to convert strings to floating point values successfully using C language.
 The second smaller block will be an SN74LV4052A series IC chip.
 It is a dual 4-1 multiplexer which will be used to distribute four inputs for the left head/rear/turn lights to the first 4-1 and the other four inputs will be for the right head/rear/turn lights that will go to the second 4-1.
-This multiplexer chip was chosen for compatability reasons with the arduino and lEDs which is seen in the analysis of how it can be compatible with the other components within this subsystem and to allow the user to use switches to interact with a multiplexer functionaility only allowing one input the arduino sends to go through at a time.
-As the functionaility stated the select lines of the multiplexer will be switches, the switches chosen for this will be tactile push buttons so that when it is pushed the code reads its state and sends that to the select lines and to change the states they have to be pushed again to switch the states between 0 and 1.
+This multiplexer chip was chosen for compatibility reasons with the Arduino and LEDs which is seen in the analysis of how it can be compatible with the other components within this subsystem.
+It also is to allow the user to use switches to interact with a multiplexer and its functionality only allowing one input the Arduino sends to go through at a time.
+As the functionality stated the select lines of the multiplexer will be switches, the switches chosen for this will be tactile push buttons so that when it is pushed the code reads its state and sends that to the select lines.
+To change the state of a switch back from 1 to 0 it has to be pushed again.
 The SN74LV4052A multiplexer and the LEDs will both be soldered to a PCB generated.
-The Arduino will be mounted inside of the chassis in the middle and the PCB's for the LEDs will be mounted in the front end of the chassis(headlights) and rear end of the chassis (tail lights).
+The Arduino will be mounted inside of the cab toward the top middle and the PCB's for the LEDs will be mounted in the front end of the chassis(headlights) and rear end of the chassis (tail lights).

 ## Analysis